E-bike and e-scooter training

 What is e-scooter and e-bike training?

 The programme supports disabled people and people with long-term health conditions in Greater Manchester to start using shared e-cycles and e-scooters.
-A fantastic opportunity to learn how to use Lime e-scooters and Starling e-bikes for free.
+It offers a fantastic opportunity to learn how to use Lime e-scooters and Starling e-bikes for free.

 • Downloading and setting up the apps to be able to book a ride.